 Skiing in Briançon & Serre Chevalier — Pistes, Lifts & Ski Area Guide

-Serre Chevalier is one of the largest ski areas in the southern French Alps, with 250 kilometres of pistes, 60 lifts, and terrain across four linked villages — Briançon (1200m), Chantemerle (1350m), Villeneuve (1400m), and Monêtier-les-Bains (1500m).
-The ski area runs from 1200m to 2800m, offering a wide altitude range that extends the reliable snow season.
-The area is best known for long, sunny runs, less crowding than the northern Alps, and a high proportion of intermediate terrain.
+250 kilometres of pisted runs and 60 lifts across four linked villages: Briançon (1200m), Chantemerle (1350m), Villeneuve (1400m), and Monêtier-les-Bains (1500m).
+The ski area runs from 1200m to 2800m, which gives it a long reliable season.
+Serre Chevalier is less crowded than the big northern Alps resorts, gets 300 days of sun, and has a high proportion of intermediate terrain.

 Ski Area Overview